top of page

 Goriška Brda by Tomislav Medak

-Primorska - Slovenia’s Warmest and Most Dynamic Wine Region
+Primorje - Slovenia’s Warmest Wine Region with Mediterranean charm

-Primorska or Primorje is a wine region of Slovenia that is known in English as The Slovenian Littoral.
-Primorska is Slovenia’s warmest wine-growing region, and one of its most exciting.
+Primorje or Primorska is a wine region of Slovenia that is known in English as The Slovenian Littoral.
+Primorje is Slovenia’s warmest wine-growing region.
 Stretching along the western border near Italy, this sun-drenched region is shaped by the Mediterranean climate and diverse terrain - coastal hills, rocky plateaus, and fertile valleys.

 Since Slovenia’s independence in 1991, Primorska has rapidly become the country’s most recognized and celebrated wine region, known for its quality, innovation, and regional character.